Alec-Hudson24/YouTube-Video-Showcase/README.md

 # 3D Prints

 Description: I love 3D printing and I love to 3D print a lot of figures as well as helmets.
-I am using my 3D printer to work on my modeling skills as well as my artitic skills whether it is to make a part look like metal or weathering a part.
+I am using my 3D printer to work on my modeling skills as well as my artistic skills whether it is to make a part look like metal or weathering a part.

 ## Figures